jbhopkins/bioxtasraw/installer/readme_making_windows_installer.txt

 Readme for making windows installers

-To make a compiled windows .exe version of raw, use pyinstaller (3.2.1 verified working) on windows 7 (probably works on 8 and 10, but is it back compatabile?).

 Steps:

+1) Make a fresh git-free folder for RAW using the git export command
-1) Move the RAW_windows.spec file into the RAW folder.
+2) Build the extensions and run RAW in that new folder.
+3) Build the html documentation

-2) At the command line, run pyinstaller -y RAW_windows.spec
+5) In the installer directory, run “pyinstaller -y RAW.spec”

 If it fails, run it again.
 If it still fails, try deleting the build and dist directories.

 To make a .exe installer, use Inno (simple).

 To make a .msi installer (preferred), use Advanced Installer (free for open source projects).
-The wizard is pretty straightforward, there is also a RAW.aip file in this folder which is an advanced installer project file.
+The wizard is pretty straightforward.